Wallowing in the mud and complaints.

 I fell in the mud two weeks ago and have been wallowing in it ever since.
-Sometimes you have to step back a few feet to gain perspective and then again, sometimes it’s simply just best not to look.
+Sometimes you have to step back a few feet to gain perspective, and then again, sometimes it’s simply best not to look.
 This would be one of those times.
 I got a glance, and it wasn’t pretty.

 That was my morning, but it got better, even with my wallowing in the mud in an overly worn shirt and with too much Breaking Bad in my system for that early in the day… but I digress…